juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 ```
 Setting ownership to group 0 like that is Openshift's secure way of allowing access to a container running with a non-root user.
 It is also compatible with Docker, Kubernetes, etc.

-This host directory will be mounted as volume `\bela-data` in the BELA container.
+This host directory will be mounted as volume `\bela-data` in the BELA container below.

 > [!CAUTION]
 > **The container must be configured as a single instance.** No more than one container can access the same file directory.
 The container cannot be configured for horizontal scaling.
 On Kubernetes, Openshift, etc, use the ReadWriteOnce access mode.